Exposed To Someone With The Flu- What To Do? | Quick Care Guide

 How Long Does Flu Incubation Last?

 The incubation period—the time between exposure and symptom onset—typically ranges from 1 to 4 days.
 Most people start feeling ill around day 2 after exposure.
-During this window, you might not feel sick yet but can still transmit the virus.
+CDC notes that flu signs usually appear within 1 to 4 days and that people with flu can spread the virus starting about one day before symptoms begin.

-This silent phase is tricky because you might unknowingly infect others before realizing you’re ill.
+This silent phase is tricky because you may feel fine at first and still need to be careful around others.
+If you do become infected, you can begin spreading the virus before you realize you’re sick.
 That’s why taking precautions immediately after exposure is critical.

 Flu Virus Contagious Period